* : Products list (parametric search)

 require 3 characters or more.

-When p-type and n-type semiconductors are bonded, holes and free electrons, which are carriers, are attracted and bound and disappear near the boundary.
-Since there are no carriers in this area, it is called a depletion layer and it is in the same state as an insulator.
+The interface between a p-type semiconductor and an n-type semiconductor is called a pn junction.
+When a p-type semiconductor and an n-type semiconductor are joined (not actually joined, but formed by doping so that they are adjacent to each other), the carriers, holes and free electrons, are attracted to each other and combine and disappear near the boundary.
+Since there are no carriers in this area, it is called a depletion layer and is in the same state as an insulator.
+(No bias state)